vivitt/astro-portfolio/src/data/projects/guess-who-game.md

 ---
-description: 'This project features a gender-inclusive illustrated version of the classic guess who game and was my final project for the AllWomen Web Dev Bootcamp.'
+description: 'This project features a gender-inclusive, illustrated version of the classic Guess Who game and was my final project for the AllWomen Web Dev Bootcamp.'
 images:
   thumb: '../../images/projects/guess-who/prev.png'
   cover: '../../images/projects/guess-who/prev.png'